-If you hire individual contactors for each aspect of your attic remodel, then it’s easy to see what each portion of the remodel is costing you.
-If you hire a contractor to manage the entire project, then you likely won’t receive that amount of detail.
-If you’d like to research the cost to finish attic renovations ahead of time, or if you want to double check whether you’re being quoted a fair amount, there is information online that can help.
+If you hire individual contractors for each individual aspect of your attic remodel, then it’s easy to see what each portion of the remodel is costing you.
+However, if you hire a contractor to manage the entire project, then you likely won’t receive the project broken down into great detail.

-Flooring is another important consideration, and it’s important to think about what’s located directly below the attic space.
+Flooring is another important consideration, so first think about what’s located directly below the attic space.
 Do you need soundproofing?
-If a bedroom is located below the attic space, you will likely want some sound control; insulation provides that to some degree, along with its main purpose of climate control, and carpeting (averaging $1,490) adds even more sound control.
+If a bedroom is located below the attic space, you will likely want some sound control.

-You may or may not need additional heating and cooling in your attic, with a window air conditioner averaging $295 and baseboard heaters averaging $150 to $200.
-Electricians charge $50 to $100 per hour, with plumbing costs averaging $1,058.
-If your attic is difficult to access during the renovation period, contractors may charge more than if access is convenient.
-To get an idea of how much your attic renovation will cost use our Home Improvement Cost Calculator.
+If your attic is difficult to access during the renovation period, contractors may tack on a surcharge.
+To get an idea of how much your attic renovation will cost, use our Home Improvement Cost Calculator.

 How to Pay for an Attic Conversion

-If you are looking for help with some or even all the cost, a home improvement loan can be a smart way to finance virtually any home project.
-These are essentially just a personal loan used to pay for renovations, additions, updates – anything used towards your home or property.
+If you are looking for help with some or even the whole cost of your attic conversion, a home improvement loan is one way to finance virtually any home project.
+These are essentially personal loans used to pay for renovations, additions, or updates to your home or property.

 Once you know how much your renovation will cost, determine how much of the total amount you want to borrow and how much you’ll pay out of pocket.